Fade BG Image

 It seemed Setsuna understood from that, and without showing any sign of hesitation, she pressed on the wall beneath the hourglass.

 The wall shifted backward with a sliding sound.
 After moving about twenty centimeters back, it then slid to the side on its own.
-This wall with the hourglass was made of Golem, so it could move by itself.
-It was a one-time gimmick where I operated it from here after watching Setsuna's actions.
+Since this hourglass wall was a Golem, it could move by itself.
+It was a one-time-only gimmick that I operated from here after watching Setsuna's actions.

 Beyond the wall was a passage, and after a short walk, there were stairs.
 It was originally a staff-only passage, but I'd touched it up a bit for appearances.